-Team Israel exhibition tour adds game in Harrisburg
+Team Israel to open exhibition schedule in Brooklyn

 Team Israel will compete in baseball at the Olympic Games for the first time.
 It is the first team to represent Israel at the Olympic Games since 1976 when Israel's national soccer team played in Montreal.
 The six-team Olympic Baseball Tournament will run from July 28 through August 7.

-You can help Team Israel on its journey by supporting the 25th Player campaign.
+You can help Team Israel on its journey by supporting the 25th Player campaign with donations made via Jewish National Fund-USA.
 Go to IsraelBaseball.com for more information.
 Official Team Israel baseball apparel can be purchased at teamisraelbaseball.com.